-The checklist is to provide guidance on creating your online and hybrid course.
-Use the checklist to help guide you in your design and delivery of your online course.
+The checklist is to provide guidance on creating your web-enhanced, online and hybrid courses.
+Use the checklist to help guide you in designing and delivering your online course.
 IMPORTANT NOTE: Not all of the areas will be checked but to serve as the online learning best practice guide.
-Use the checklist to meet ensure quality online design and delivery standards.
+Use the checklist to meet quality online design and delivery standards.